Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

-Today, we'll review another sextet of Traps that fit well in almost any card configuration!
-Take a look at them for some fresh ideas when assembling your next deck.
+Today, we'll review another array of Traps that fit well in almost any card configuration!
+Consider them for some fresh ideas when assembling your next deck.

 6. Call Of The Haunted

 Early fans may remember the awesome Spell card, Monster Reborn, which allowed for an instant revival of any monster from either Graveyard.
 Though Reborn has long been banned, Call of the Haunted works almost as well.
 It allows you to revive a monster from your Graveyard, and attaches itself to that monster.
 If either card is destroyed, the other falls as well.

 Though this adds another way for your monster to perish, it's still a great way to easily re-summon your best titan, and unlike Monster Reborn, you can play it on your opponent's turn.

 5. Compulsory Evacuation Device

 Next, let's look at a Trap with multiple uses.
 Compulsory Evacuation Device can return any monster on the field to its owner's hand.
 This can force your opponent to have to re-summon their strongest titan, and is particularly potent when used against a Synchro, Fusion, or XYZ monster, as they'll return to the Extra Deck rather than the hand.

 You can also use the effect on your own monster that's about to be vanquished, to safely return it to your own hand.
 You'd have to re-summon it, but at least it won't be destroyed.
 Or, try comboing this effect with "Flip" monster effects to allow yourself to activate them multiple times with a single monster.
 All in all, Compulsory Evacuation Device adjusts itself to fit the situation at hand, making it a formidable and versatile card.